smartcar/python-sdk/REFERENCE.md

 export SMARTCAR_REDIRECT_URI='<your redirect uri>'
 ```

 AuthClient will use these environment variables by default.
-However, if you choose to pass in your client credientials
+If you choose to pass in your client credentials as
-as arguments, they will take precedence over environment variables.
+arguments, they will take precedence over environment variables.

 However, if neither environment variables NOR an argument is passed, an `Exception` will be raised.
 And the
 instantiation of AuthClient will fail.